Notizie

 Master theses

 For students wishing to write a master's thesis in economic or business history, please read the thesis instruction document available for download here carefully before contacting me.
-Please note: the earliest graduation session for students wishing to write their thesis with me is autumn 2025.
+Please note: the earliest graduation session for students wishing to write their thesis with me is the autumn of 2026.

 Reference letters